 I have twenty years experience of helping people find ways to engage with attachment disorders.
 Contact me to arrange a free telephone consultation to discuss how my work might help you.

-It is possible to learn more about who we are and to avoid repeating the same mistakes.
+It is possible to learn more about who we are, and to avoid repeating the same mistakes.
+With this information, we may become better able to look after ourselves and other people.
 It can be done.